 Go Ice Skating – In addition to sledding, there are plenty of rinks, both indoor and outdoor to choose from.
-Check out our comprehensive list of places to go ice skating!
+After the snow stops, rinks can be cleared!
+Check out our comprehensive list of places to go ice skating.

 Whether you choose to stay cozy and line up activities to do inside the house, or put on your snow gear and venture out, snow days are always great days for making memories!